$p$-adic hyperbolicity for Shimura varieties and period images: Introduction

-Theorem \ref{thm:introextension} has the following corollary. \begin{theorem} Let $X,p$ and $F$ be as above, and let $M$ be an algebraic variety defined over $F$.
-Then, every rigid-analytic map $f: M^{\an} \rightarrow X^\an$ defined over $F$ such that $\Im(f)$ is contained in the good reduction locus is the analytification of an algebraic map $M \rightarrow X$. \end{theorem}
+Theorem \ref{thm:introextension} has the following corollary (using \cite[\S2.2]{p-adic-borel-Ag}). \begin{theorem} Let $X,p$ and $F$ be as above, and let $M$ be an algebraic variety defined over $F$.
+Let $f: M^{\an} \rightarrow X^\an$ defined over $F$ be a rigid analytic map. \begin{enumerate} \item If $X$ is a Shimura variety, then $f$ is the analytification of an algebraic map.

+\item If $X$ is a geometric period image, further assume that $\Im(f)$ is contained in the good reduction locus, then $f$ is the analytification of an algebraic map.